hashicorp/waypoint-examples/project-templates/ecs/advanced/README.md

      -config=addr=<PROD_VAULT_URL> \
      -config=auth_method=aws \
      -config=aws_type=iam \
-     -config=aws_role=app`
+     -config=aws_role=app \
+     -config=namespace=admin
      ```
+    --->

    <!--- TODO: Problem here - Vault config source setup should be done via the
    Waypoint Terraform provider - it's easy to miss, but these config sources
    actually rely on app-scoped resources; we don't want the dev to have to set
    this up after their project is rendered, and the platform engineer doesn't
    actually know the aws_role name til the project is rendered, so we're making
    an assumption here --->

-With all of the base organization infrastructure created and the project
-template configured, it's time for the app developer to render their project!

-### App Developer
-1. In the HCP Waypoint UI, click New Project.
-2. Select `Create Project With Template` option.
-3. Select Go Postgres template.
-4. Name your app, click create.
-    - Monitor the project detail page to check Terraform run status
-5. Update project settings with GitHub repo information
-    - This informs Waypoint about from where to get the app source code at
-    build/deploy time
-6. Go to the newly created GitHub repository, and create a new branch.
+7. Go to the newly created GitHub repository, and create a new branch.
-7. Monitor the GHA workflow that ran to see:
+8. Monitor the GHA workflow that ran to see:
     - `go build` and `go test` running against the new app
     - `docker build` running to build a container image for the app, and push
     to AWS ECR
     - `waypoint` build running for `dev` and `prod` workspaces, which sets up
     Waypoint to deploy the just-build images pushed to ECR at deploy time
-8. Check project in HCP UI to see build details.
+9. Check project in HCP UI to see build details.
-9. Make some changes to the new branch.
+10. Make some changes to the new branch.
 When satisfied, merge the branch to
 `main`.
-10. Monitor GHA running the deploy workflow, which deploys the app container
+11. Monitor GHA running the "deploy" workflow, which deploys the app container
 image to the `dev` environment.

 <!--- TODO: Demonstrate `waypoint logs`, show DB connectivity --->